Car Talk

-Car Talk is a metonym for the humorous work of "Click and Clack, the Tappet Brothers", Tom and Ray Magliozzi, on automobile repair.
+Car Talk is the humorous work of "Click and Clack, the Tappet Brothers", Tom and Ray Magliozzi, on automobile repair.
 Originally, Car Talk was a radio show that ran on National Public Radio (NPR) from 1977 until October 2012, when the Magliozzi brothers retired.
-Since their retirement, the oeuvre now includes a website and a podcast of reruns that is currently hosted by Apple Podcasts, NPR Podcasts, and Stitcher.
+Since their retirement, the oeuvre now includes a website and a podcast of reruns that is currently hosted by Apple Podcasts, Spotify, NPR Podcasts, and Stitcher.
+In 2025 Ray Magliozzi began hosting a revived version of Car Talk called Car Talk+.
 The Car Talk radio show was honored with a Peabody Award in 1992, and the Magliozzis were both inducted into the National Radio Hall of Fame in 2014 and the Automotive Hall of Fame in 2018.

 Premise

 Car Talk was presented in the form of a call-in radio show: listeners called in with questions related to motor vehicle maintenance and repair.
 Most of the advice sought was diagnostic, with callers describing symptoms and demonstrating sounds of an ailing vehicle while the Magliozzis made an attempt to identify the malfunction over the telephone and give advice on how to fix it.
 While the hosts peppered their call-in sessions with jokes directed at both the caller and at themselves, the Magliozzis were usually able to arrive at a diagnosis.
 However, when they were stumped, they attempted anyway with an answer they claimed was "unencumbered by the thought process", the official motto of the show.

-Edited reruns are carried on XM Satellite Radio (now Sirius XM) via both the Public Radio and NPR Now channels.
+Edited reruns are carried on XM Satellite Radio (now SiriusXM) via both the Public Radio and NPR Now channels.

 The Car Talk theme music is "Dawggy Mountain Breakdown" by bluegrass artist David Grisman.